lucky7xz/drako/README.md

 ```bash
 GOPROXY=direct go install github.com/lucky7xz/drako/cmd/drako@latest  # install drako
 ```
-NOTE: If go binary directory is not in specified in your path, try `~/./go/bin/drako`.
+NOTE: If go binary directory is not in specified in your path, try `~/./go/bin/drako`

-NOTE: If newly added profiles do not appear after the update, note that `drako` only creates the bootstrap folder under .config/drako if there is none present alreay.
+NOTE: If newly added/updated bootstrap profiles do not appear after the update command, note that `drako` only creates the bootstrap folder under .config/drako if there is none present alreay.
 If the old .`.config/drako` directory persists, the new profiles will no be created.
 You could `purge` you old profiles (see below), or delete them manually.

 ## Navigation